Boston Wedding Photography with a Second Shooter

 Not every Boston wedding needs a second photographer, but it makes all the difference for many couples.
 A second shooter adds depth and flexibility to your wedding photography coverage, especially if you’re getting ready in different locations or want every angle of your Boston wedding ceremony and reception documented with intention.

-Why Add a Second Photographer?
+Why Hire a Second Photographer?

 More Moments, More Angles